 Access from Asakusa to Tokyo station

 Stop by one of the city’s main transport hubs for many trains including the bullet trains.
 The Tokyo station’s red-brick façade on the Marunouchi side dates back to 1914 and was renovated in 2012.
 Marunouchi district, where Tokyo station is located, is one of the most prestigious business districts in Tokyo.
-Luxury shops, restaurants and cafes can be found along Marunouchi Naka Dori Avenue.
+Luxury shops, restaurants, and cafes can be found along Marunouchi Naka Dori Avenue.
 Also, you can see Imperial Palace if you walk along Hibiya Dori Avenue.
-Unfortunately you cannot see the palace itself, because it is surrounded by walls, water and greenery.
-What you can see is the beautiful Japanese Imperial east garden.
-How about taking a short break and enjoy the beautiful nature in central Tokyo?
+Unfortunately, you cannot see the palace itself, because it is surrounded by walls, water, and greenery.
+What you can see is the beautiful Japanese Imperial East Garden.
+How about taking a short break and enjoying the beautiful nature in central Tokyo?

 Access from Marunouchi district to Meiji Jingu shrine